karo-fox/karo-fox.github.io/_posts/en/2024-08-29-minimalny-starter-do-ros2.md

 The image created will contain ready-to-go ROS environment.

-## `scripts/setup.sh`
+## scripts/setup.sh

 `/opt/ros/foxy/setup.bash` file has to be executed in the shell for ROS CLI to work.
-The same process has to be repeated in every terminal session we want to use ROS in.
+The same process has to be repeated in every terminal we want to use ROS in.
 It is convenient to put the command in a script.
-We can also put additional commands to configure further packages in the project.
+We can also put there additional commands to configure further packages in the project.

 ```sh
 #!/bin/bash